 Before cooking unshucked corn, it’s essential to remove the outermost layer of husks and the silk.
 This can be done by carefully peeling back the husks, starting from the top, and gradually pulling them down toward the base of the ear.
 Once the husks have been peeled back, you can remove any remaining silk by running your hands over the kernels or rinsing the ear under cold water.

-See also Can you cook with lavender
+See also How long do you cook turnips

 Understanding how to properly handle and cook unshucked corn is crucial for achieving the best flavor and texture.
 Whether you’re grilling, boiling, or roasting, mastering the technique of cooking unshucked corn will elevate your corn-on-the-cob experience.